harish876/Forge/README.md

 ## Todos
 1. Add Video Documentation to this repository for better presentation
 2. Create a Project ecosystem on github and make the CLI tool and LSP tool into individual repos.
+3. Add an utility to add merge runtime CLI args with the original configs.